omomotyuk/NSS.CSharp-01.30-Health_Care_Assist_Provider/README.md

 	The application creates a connection between people who cannot afford health insurance and healthcare providers like doctors and physicians.
 In addition, philanthropists can donate money to help with external costs associated with treatments.

-## Full Proposal:

 ## Stack: MVC

 ## App Summary

-## Overview of app:

 ## MVP Definition:
 * User-specific CRUD for tree type of users: Patient, Doctor and Sponsor
-* User-specific list view of reported issues
+* User-specific lists of the Patients, Doctors and Sponsors
+* Ability for a Patient to create Diagnosis request
+* Ability to schedule an Appointment when appropriate date-time and aids funds are available
+* Ability for a Patient to rate an Appointment and comment it
+* Ability for a Doctor to provide information on Date, Time and Price af Appointments
-* Ability to make and edit comment for for each reported issue
+* Ability for a Doctor to schedule an Appointment for particular Patient with no charge for it
-* Display location of reported issue on online map
-* Other crap for different user access levels

-## Dream Stretch Goals:

-## Things you want your mentor to check in on:
+* Ability for a Sponsor to indicate sum of money she can give for aid
+* Ability for a Sponsor to indicate a Patient whom she provides assist.

 ## User Stories
-(can be integrated into MVP definition):
-(Given… when…. then…)

-Given a Patient wants to view list of available Appointments for specific Speciality
+ 1. Given a Patient wants to view list of available Appointments for specific Speciality When the Patient clicks on the Doctors item in the navigation bar Then all Doctors of specific Speciality with available Appointments should be listed with the following information:
+ - First name and last name
+ - Speciality
+ - Doctors rating
+ - Date and Time, available to schedule appointment

+ 2. Given a Patient wants to view detailed information on particular Doctor When the Patient clicks on the Doctors name from the list, presented in Doctors section Then the Detailed information about Doctors should be presented.

-When the employee clicks on the Employees item in the navigation bar Then all current employees should be listed with the following information
+ 3. Given a Patient wants to check a sum of available aids provided from Sponsor When the Patient clicks on the Sponsor item in the navigation bar Then the list of all Sponsors with available aids money at the moment should be presented with the information:
+ - First name and last name
+ - Sum of money for aids available at the moment

+ 4. Given a Patient wants to schedule an appointment When the Patient clicks on the Appointment item in the navigation bar Then the following information should be presented:
-First name and last name
+ - the Patients own First name and last name
-Department

-* As an app user, in order to report observed issue, I want to do it easy way
-* As an app user, I want to keep track of my reports
-* As an app user, in order to visualize my reports, I want to be able to view issue location marks on a map
-* As an app user, in order to comment, edit comment, or remove reports that already been handled from active list,* I want to click on issue panel with image, and then the create/edit comment button.
-From there I can enter comment text and save it.
-I want to be able to close issue panel without making any changes

-## Planning Links (Start on it before one-on-one but doesn’t have to be fully fleshed out)

-## Link to Repo Issues:

-## Mock-up/Wireframes:
+ - Speciality needed based on Diagnosis provided
+ - List of Doctors to choose from (drop-down select menu?)
+ - List of available Date and Time to schedule appointment (drop-down select menu?)
+ - List of Sponsors, who provide enough money to pay for appointment (drop-down select menu?)
+And then clicks on the Submit button
+ Then the DiagnosesAppointment item should be created

 ## ERD:
 ![Initial ERD](/CSharpCapstoneERD.png)

-## Research Planning Links or Documents (Start on it before one-on-one but doesn’t have to be fully fleshed out)

-## Research for any external tools/technology you plan on using (i.e. external API’S):
-## External APIs or Libraries: